 Search engines factor mobile page speed into rankings because it directly affects user satisfaction.
 Even small delays can significantly reduce engagement and conversions on mobile.

-Optimizing images, reducing unnecessary scripts, and streamlining content are essential for improving mobile experience and maintaining visibility.
+Optimizing images, reducing unnecessary scripts, and streamlining content are essential for improving mobile traffic and maintaining visibility.

-Why Mobile Experience Drives Local and Service-Based Searches
+Why Mobile Traffic Drives Local and Service-Based Searches

 Local and service-based searches are heavily mobile-driven.
 Users search for nearby businesses, directions, operating hours, and contact details while on the move.
-A poor mobile experience makes it difficult for users to take action when intent is highest.
+Poor mobile traffic makes it difficult for users to take action when intent is highest.

 Clear calls to action, easy navigation, and accessible contact information are critical for mobile success.
 Desktop traffic may explore options, but mobile traffic often wants immediate answers.

-Mobile experience directly supports revenue for local and service-oriented businesses.
+Mobile traffic directly supports revenue for local and service-oriented businesses.

 How Content Should Be Adapted for Mobile Users

-Mobile users consume content differently than desktop users.
+Mobile users consume content differently from desktop users.
 They scan more, read in shorter sessions, and expect clarity.
 Content must be structured to deliver value quickly without overwhelming the screen.

 Search engines recognize content that works well on mobile and reward it with better visibility.